spacedvoid/connection/connection-api/src/main/markdown/module.md

 |-------------|------------------|
 | Any         | [asKotlin]       |

-These adapters are delegations, where operations on the resulting collection modifies the original collection.
+Operations on the resulting collection will be delegated the original collection.

 <details>
 <summary>Additional adapters</summary>